Case Study: How Editor Matt Carter Used Filmsupply to Elevate a Nas Music Video

 Matt Carter: The co-director Hidji and I have known each other for about three or four years.
 He texted me one day about needing help.
 I went to his Brooklyn studio in early February not knowing exactly what he needed.

-When I started editing the video at his studio, we had ten takes of Nas performing in a limo, which is really where this process begins.
 I learned that it was originally intended to be one continuous shot of Nas and his friends in the limousine as they drive around New York City and witness everything going on around them.

 How did the original concept evolve into what we see now?